somoslosdorados/KDNA/kdna_service/doc.md

 ---

 ## 0. Preamble
 * You are connected as root.
 Your home folder is `/root`.
-(Use the `su -` command to substitute as root and update the environment).

 ## I. Setting up the directories on the server
 1. Create the directory `/root/kdna_service`.